 Consider the Super Bowl.
 The event is as much about the ads as the game, and the brand with the funniest commercial wins big.
-Doritos, for instance, nailed it with its flying pig commercial, which ensured consumers would think of that LOL moment every time they opened a bag of the chips.
+Doritos, for instance, nailed it with its flying pig commercial, which ensured consumers would think of that LOL moment every time they opened a bag of chips.

 If you’re unsure how to incorporate humor, take a few tips from media sites offering ‘how-to’ ideas, such as Social Media Examiner.
-The site recommends including jokes about your brand on your landing page and in your newsletters, as well as including quirky Instagram shots of people, places and things that can be easily associated with your product or brand.
+The site recommends including jokes about your brand on your landing page and in your newsletters, as well as including quirky Instagram shots of people, places, and things that can be easily associated with your product or brand.
 Lastly, the Social Media Examiner suggests hiring professional writers to compose humorous stories about your company to share on social media.